azerzeki/mcp-reticle/TESTING.md

 # 4. Watch ~225 messages appear in real-time!
 ```

-This is the fastest way to verify MCP Sentinel is working correctly.
+This is the fastest way to verify Reticle is working correctly.

 ## stdio Transport Testing